jellyfin-archive/jellyfin-docs/general/server/transcoding.md

 #### Thread Count

 This option will manually set the amount of threads to use when transcoding.
 If you're not using the server for anything else it's best to leave this option alone.

+#### Types of Transcoding
+There are three types of transcoding.
+The type being used will be listed in the dashboard when playing a file.
+They are ordered below from lowest to highest load on the server:

+   * Direct Play - delivers file as-is with no modifications.
+Almost no additional load on the server.
+   * Remux - change container (repack) but leave both audio and video streams untouched.
+   * Direct stream - transcode audio, but leave original video untouched.
+   * Transcode - transcodes both audio and video.